y3boy/gfpush/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)

 ## Installation
-- Clone this repository.
+- Download last release.
 - Relocate `gfpush` to a directory listed in your $PATH.
-For instance: `mv gfpush /usr/local/bin/`.
+Example: `mv gfpush /usr/local/bin/`.

 ## Usage
 - Include the required file(s) in the staging area using `git add`, or use `gfpush -a`, which functions similarly to `git commit -a`.